1. Introduction to Cattle Drive Casserole

 How do I reheat leftovers?

-Reheat leftovers in the oven at 350°F (175°C) until warmed through, or use a microwave for quick servings.
+Heat in the oven at 350°F until warm or zap in the microwave for a quick fix .

 Is Cattle Drive Casserole healthy?